Brake pad: Materials

 Phenol formaldehyde resin is frequently used as a binding agent.
 Graphite can serve as a friction material as well as binding agent.
 Another friction material commonly used is zirconium silicate.
-An Italian producer conducts research to use cement as a cheap and less energy-intensive binding agent.
+An Italian producer is conducting research to use cement as a cheap and less energy-intensive binding agent.
 The table below outlines the make up of a common brake pad.

 There are environmental factors that govern the selection of brake pad materials.
 For example, the bill SSB 6557 adopted in Washington State in 2010 limits the amount of copper that is allowed to be used in friction materials, to be eventually phased out to trace amounts, due to the negative impact of high copper levels on aquatic life.
 For its substitution, different material combinations have been developed, though no direct replacement is available yet.
 Other materials, such as compounds made with antimony, are being studied.

 Vehicles have different braking requirements.
 Friction materials offer application-specific formulas and designs.
 Brake pads with a higher coefficient of friction provide good braking with less brake pedal pressure requirement, but tend to lose efficiency at higher temperatures.
 Brake pads with a smaller and constant coefficient of friction do not lose efficiency at higher temperatures and are stable, but require higher brake pedal pressure.

-Maintenance and Troubleshooting
+Maintenance and troubleshooting

 Brake pads should be checked at least every 5,000 miles for excessive or uneven wear.
-Although brake pad wear is unique to each vehicle, it is generally recommended that brake pads be replaced every 50,000 miles.
+Although brake pad wear is unique to each vehicle, it is generally recommended that brake pads be replaced every 50,000 miles, while brake discs (or rotors) typically last longer, needing replacement every 70,000 miles.

 Malfunctions with brake pads can have many effects on the performance of a vehicle.
 The following chart outlines some common issues that can be caused by brake pad malfunctions:

-Testing of Materials
+Testing of materials

 The National Bureau of Standards (NBS) started testing of brake material in the US in 1920.
 The testing setup was then shared with manufacturers who wanted them so that they could begin to test their own products.
 Over time the NBS continued to develop new instruments and procedures for testing pads and lining, and these standards eventually became the standards for the American Engineering Standards Committee's Safety Code for Brakes and Brake Testing.

 SAE J661 testing is used to determine the friction of different brake pad materials by testing a 1 in square liner with a brake drum.
 This testing yields values for both hot and cold coefficients of friction, which are then paired with letter designations.
 The table below outlines what letter goes with each range for the coefficient of friction.
 An example of the designation would be "GD", where "G" is the normal coefficient, while the "D" represents heated.